Location and Infrastructure

 Located on the TransCanada Highway 16, North Battleford is a one hour drive from Saskatoon and four hours from Edmonton, AB.
 The Highway 4 corridor intersects to facilitate north/south travel and easy access to northern recreation and natural resource developments.

 There are also:

-- Rail freight services that has a network to reach both USA and Canadian populations;
+- Rail freight services that have a network to reach both the USA and Canadian populations;

-- Regular flights to major centres from international airport in Saskatoon (1 hour drive).
+- Regular flights to major centres from the international airport in Saskatoon (1-hour drive).

 - Regional airport handling of all transport planes and charters.

 - Services at the airport include agriculture and forestry spray training, ag pilot training, aircraft maintenance, flight training, fire suppression services and aircraft fuelling.